 This statement of prerequisites is subject to amendment in two respects:

 - The Anatomy & Physiology Challenge Examination is required to transfer Anatomy & Physiology I and/or II with grades of B- or higher earned more than five years before applying to Dominican College.
 The challenge exam may only be repeated once.
-Students who do not meet the academic standard for the challenge exam will be required to retake BI 223 and BI 224 Anatomy and Physiology I and II and BI 324.
+Students who do not meet the academic standard for the challenge exam will be required to retake BI 223 and BI 224 Anatomy and Physiology I and II before taking BI324.
 Students with grades lower than B- in BI 223and BI224 will be required to retake these courses.
+Note that science prerequisites may only be retaken one time to earn the minimum required grade.